nico-ledesma/github-issue-tracker/README.md

 ## Considerations
 - Since this is a front-end oriented project, there is no server implementation: the App talks directly to the GitHub API.
 This means that it can only work with public organizations, repositories and members.
 - Since it's a small project, I focused on implementing as much functionality as possible in vanilla JS.
 - I've implemented a basic version of a finite state machine to keep app state and execute side effects in an organized way.
+For a real project, I would recommend using [XState](https://xstate.js.org/).
 - Another benefit of the usage of a finite state machine is application logic visualization.
 An interactive visualization of the app behavior can be visualized on the [following link](https://xstate.js.org/viz/?gist=8badce66ad9469373b7f21dc23380ee4).
 - DOM manipulation was performed imperatively since it was a small project and I wanted to use Nunjucks and as few libraries as possible, but I thik that for larger projects, a declarative framework would be a better choice.
 - Layout animations are implemented in a performant way using the [FLIP technique](https://css-tricks.com/animating-layouts-with-the-flip-technique/).